alphagov/govuk-design-guide/docs/frontend-templates/finder/index.md

 howItWorks:
   '### What is a finder

-  Depending on context, \"finder\" can mean:
+  Depending on context, “finder” can mean:

-  - The \"finder pattern\"
+  - The “finder pattern”

-  - The \"finder technology\", ie. a product used to generate finders using content-store and finder-frontend)
+  - The “finder technology”, ie. a product used to generate finders using content-store and finder-frontend)

-  - A specific finder including the content it exposes is sometimes called a \"finder\" by editors
+  - A specific finder including the content it exposes is sometimes called a “finder” by editors

   ### What does a finder do?